sullivandavid42/P4Med/README.md

 Nowadays we are going to a new way of medicine, we call it P4.
 P4 because it's a medicine : - Predictive - Preventive - Personnalize - Participative.

-Technologies, Big Data, and all others things allowed us to make and to think about new projects, new ways.
+Technologies, Big Data, and all others things allowed us to make and think about new projects, new ways.

 #### Why medicine is changing ?